b0o/blender-addon-template/README.md

 hatch shell
 ```

 4. Open your editor and start developing your add-on.
+(Preferably, start your editor from inside of the virtualenv shell)
-  - For Neovim, the `blender.nvim` plugin is recommended.
+  - For Neovim, the [`blender.nvim`](https://github.com/b0o/blender.nvim) plugin is recommended.
-  - For VSCode, the `blender_vscode` extension is recommended.
+  - For VSCode, the [`blender_vscode`](https://github.com/JacquesLucke/blender_vscode) extension is recommended.

 5. Build the add-on by running the following command: